Neovai/Graph-Representation-CRC/README.md

 # Three-Class Classification Replication

-This main branch is used to replicate the findings of this paper for the three-class CRC problem using their dataset.
+This main branch is used to compare the model in the paper with a simple Machine Learning model - Random Forests

 ## Contents